 1) Ensure user involvement in developing systems requirement and acceptance criteria.

-2) Identify interim and final products for acceptance their acceptance criteria and schedule.
+2) Identify interim and final products for acceptance of their acceptance criteria and schedule.

 3) Plan how and by whom each acceptance activity will be performed.

 4) Plan resources for providing information.

 5) Schedule adequate time for buyer staff to receive and examine the products and evaluation prior to acceptance review.